12 Spookiest Vampire Legends from Around the World

 The Legend of the Blood Countess

 Countess Elizabeth Bathory, who lived from 1560 to 1614 in Hungary, was accused of vampire behavior: Biting the flesh of victims and bathing in their blood as a beauty treatment.
-Check out these spooky stories about evil spirits from throughout the world.

 The Legend of Dracula, “Son of the Dragon”

 Vlad of Wallachia, better known as Vlad the Impaler, is most likely the root of several vampire legends, including Dracula.
 He would impale his enemies on stakes (hence his nickname), and some stories even claim that Vlad would eat bread that had been dipped in his enemies’ blood.
+Here are some of the spookiest urban legends from each state.

 The Legend of the Ka